 - another large pot, big enough to hold 2 quarts of tea

-- a large strainer or fine colander - we'll use this once to rinse the hibiscus, and again to strain the tisane, so the finer the mesh, the better
+- a large strainer or fine colander — we’ll use this once to rinse the hibiscus, and again to strain the liquid, so the finer the mesh, the better

 - In the large pot, bring the water to a full rolling boil.